Marchant d'Art

 Melanie Marchant Meschery

-The students seemed to lack enthusiasm for the ancient works I was showing - we obviously weren't seeing the same things - so I decided to paint the ancient works "as if restored".
-I speculated that "restoration" might make ancient art work more accessible to the students who were only seeing battered, broken sculpture, chipped, flaky, stained paint, or crusty areas of fresco glued painstakingly back together by archaeologists.
+My inspiration for nearly all of the ancient works came to me while teaching Ancient Art at the local University.
+My students seemed to lack enthusiasm for the art I was showing - so I decided to paint the ancient works "as if restored".
+I speculated that "restoration" might make ancient art more accessible to the students.
+They were seeing battered, broken sculpture, chipped, flaky, stained paint, or crusty areas of fresco glued painstakingly back together by archaeologists.

-The Madonna of Santa Maria Nova de Urbe, in Rome, is my favorite Icon and the one that came to me in a dream thus beginning my fascination with painting Icons.
+The Madonna of Santa Maria Nova in Rome, is my favorite Icon and the one that came to me in a dream thus beginning my fascination with painting Icons.
 She is very ancient, and was rendered in encaustic (wax).
 She dates perhaps as early as the 6th Century.
 I find both majesty and pathos in her expression and I hope my reproduction conveys these qualities.

 The Angel with the Golden Hair is also very old, dating from c.1150, and was done in egg tempera originally.
 He is beautiful beyond belief.
 His expression conveys such love and compassion that it catches me by the heart every time I look at him.
 Painting him is a joy because while painting, I feel enfolded in his love.